ALib C++ Library

 valueThe value to write.

-Signed integrals are converted to unsigned integrals using the sometimes called "zig-zag coding".
+Converts the given signed integral to an unsigned one using the so-called "zig-zag coding".
 Here, all numbers are doubled and negative numbers are turned positive and uneven.
 This way, the least significant bit becomes the sign bit.
-The advantage of this approach is of course that small numbers, negative or positive, remain small in respect to their bitwise representation.
+The advantage of this approach is that small numbers, negative or positive, remain small in respect to their bitwise representation.

 Parameters